Section 529: College Savings Plans

 Taxation of Withdrawals

 529 plan withdrawals are federal income tax-free as long as the

 money is spent on tuition, room, board, books, or other qualified

 expenses.
 Non-qualified withdrawals will require a 10%

-penalty on investment gains and will be taxed as ordinary income
+penalty on investment gains (although, there are some situations where the penalty can be avoided) and the withdrawal will be taxed as ordinary income.1

 Unlike Coverdell Education Savings Accounts where annual